 2-3 cups of whole milk (depending upon the quality and freshness of shellfish)

-3 heaping tablespoons of sour cream (1/3 to 1 cup)
+3 heaping tablespoons of sour cream (about 1/3 cup)

 1 medium onion chopped into over-sized strips

 2 tablespoons of Worcestershire sauce

 Salt and pepper to taste

 1/2 teaspoon of liquid hickory smoke sauce (optional)

 2 tablespoons of soy sauce (optional)